 Aside from scheming her next chamber music project, Maggie enjoys collaborating with local Australian composers.
 She has premiered works by Anthony Moles, recorded for Peggy Polias’ Picnic at Hanging Rock Suite, and is currently working on potential projects curated by Kammerklang, a multidisciplinary arts company from Sydney.

 In the next few years, Maggie hopes to promote more works by active composers from China, introducing them to the Australian stage.
 When Maggie is not behind the piano, you may find her exploring the ECM record label, concocting her next culinary experiment or watching a sci-fi film of some sort.
 Apart from music, she sustains on the trinity of coffee, cats and Chinese cuisine.

-At ANAM, Maggie will be studying with Timothy Young and looks forward to immersing herself in the solo, chamber and orchestral projects ANAM has to offer.
+This year will be Maggie’s second year of training with Timothy Young at the Australian National Academy of Music (ANAM), and she looks forward to immersing herself in the solo, chamber and orchestral projects ANAM has to offer.